jacksho-vfx/onepiece/README.md

 Once installed, the CLI exposes a number of subcommands:

 - `onepiece info` &mdash; Prints information about the current environment, detected DCCs, and ShotGrid/AWS configuration hints.
-- `onepiece greet NAME` &mdash; A smoke-test command to confirm the CLI is wired up.
+- `onepiece profile` &mdash; Displays the resolved configuration profile, including the settings loaded from `onepiece.toml` files.
-- `onepiece publish ...` &mdash; Packages scene renders, previews, and metadata and pushes them to S3 (see the detailed options below).
+- `onepiece dcc publish ...` &mdash; Packages scene renders, previews, and metadata and pushes them to S3 (see the detailed options below).
 - `onepiece dcc open-shot` &mdash; Launches a scene file in the matching DCC, automatically inferring the application from the file extension when not supplied explicitly.
-- `onepiece ingest` and `onepiece aws ...` &mdash; Entry points for synchronising media to and from AWS S3 buckets.
+- `onepiece aws sync-from` / `onepiece aws sync-to` &mdash; Entry points for synchronising media to and from AWS S3 buckets.
 - `onepiece aws ingest` &mdash; Validates vendor/client deliveries, registers Versions in ShotGrid, and uploads media with detailed progress feedback.
-- `onepiece validate ...` &mdash; Runs validation suites for ingest/publish workflows.
+- `onepiece validate reconcile ...` &mdash; Runs validation suites for ingest/publish workflows.
 - `onepiece shotgrid package-playlist` &mdash; Bundles playlist media for client/vendor deliveries with MediaShuttle-ready folder structures.
 - `onepiece shotgrid show-setup` &mdash; Seeds a project hierarchy from a CSV manifest while tracking progress shot-by-shot.
 - `onepiece shotgrid deliver` &mdash; Builds MediaShuttle-ready ZIP archives from approved ShotGrid versions, writes manifests, and synchronises the package to S3.